Prince Harry Teams Up With Oprah For New Series About Mental Health

 After serving in the @BritishArmy for ten years, The Duke of Sussex has committed himself to promoting the welfare of members of the Armed Forces and veterans.
 The Duke knows the lasting effects military service can have, as soldiers recover from PTS after battle or struggle to get back into the normalities of civilian life.
 Through his work with servicemen and women, The Duke has also seen how families benefit from extra support when their loved ones are away and adjusting to life back home.
 He met many soldiers and their families at the Lord Mayor’s Big Curry Lunch in London today.
 This is an annual event which raises money for @soldierscharity to support those who served in Iraq and Afghanistan.
 The Duke’s work with wounded servicemen and women has included creating @weareinvictusgames, volunteering with the Army's Personnel Recovery Unit in London, trekking with wounded servicemen and women to the South Pole and in the Arctic and supporting a number of adventure challenges through his Endeavour Fund.
 The Duchess of Sussex was unfortunately unable to attend today, but has joined her husband in supporting the troops at the Invictus Games, Endeavour Fund and with the TILS Fund, as an extension of her previous work in this space.
 By participating in events like today’s, The Duke hopes that servicemen and women are recognised for their unique skill set and abilities, and that we all work together to ensure that they and their families have the support they need and deserve during and after service.

-Said Prince Harry in the post from the palace, “I truly believe that good mental health – mental fitness – is the key to powerful leadership, productive communities, and a purpose-driven self.
+“I truly believe that good mental health – mental fitness – is the key to powerful leadership, productive communities, and a purpose-driven self.
 It is a huge responsibility to get this right as we bring you the facts, the science and the awareness of a subject that is so relevant during these times.
-Our hope is that this series will be positive, enlightening and inclusive – sharing global stories of unparalleled human spirit fighting back from the darkest places, and the opportunity for us to understand ourselves and those around us better.”
+Our hope is that this series will be positive, enlightening and inclusive – sharing global stories of unparalleled human spirit fighting back from the darkest places, and the opportunity for us to understand ourselves and those around us better,” said Prince Harry in the post from the palace.

 View this post on Instagram